Rogue traders and doorstep crime

 What if my house does need repairs

 You shouldn't be making decisions about buying goods or services on the doorstep - you won’t be able to shop around and compare quotes or prices.
+Remember that reputable traders are usually busy and therefore unlikely to be able to start any works immediately.

 The law gives you extra rights about cancellation of contracts made in your home or away from business premises, but it's best not to agree to anything in the first place.
 Rogue traders and conmen don't give refunds.